Clemantine Wamariya: Appearance on The Oprah Winfrey Show

-Storyteller
+Storytelling

-Wamariya developed an interest in the art of Storytelling since she was a little girl, during her school years, as she shared her experiences with fellow students.
+Wamariya developed an interest in storytelling during her school years, as she shared her experiences with fellow students.
 After her appearances on Oprah, event organizers, especially in the humanitarian aid sector, invited her to speak.
-Her engagements have included a TED talk, titled War and What Comes After, lunch and dinner speeches, and appearances at fundraising events.
+Her engagements have included a TED talk titled War and What Comes After, lunch and dinner speeches, and appearances at fundraising events.

 Following her appearance on Oprah, and while a student at Yale, Wamariya carried out her storytelling across the US for the United States Holocaust Memorial Museum (USHMM).
 In recognition of this, and her work with refugee organization at Yale and in New Haven, Connecticut, she was appointed to the board of the USHMM by President Barack Obama.
 She was re-appointed for a second five-year term in 2016.